sitepoint-editors/peer-review-docs/SUBMITTING.md

 	<img data-gifffer="http://www.sitepoint.com/wp-content/uploads/2015/06/1434742805peers-article-folder.gif" />

-5. Inside that folder, put the draft in MarkDown format (the file name doesn't matter as long as it ends in `.md`) and related images (if you wish to include any in the post).
+5. Inside that folder, put the draft in MarkDown format (the file name doesn't matter as long as it ends in `.md`).
+If you wish to include any images in the post, ask the channel's editor about the best way to do this.
+Some editors (PHP, JavaScript) will have you upload images to SitePoint's CDN.
+Others will prefer that you include them in the same folder as your article.

 	<img data-gifffer="http://www.sitepoint.com/wp-content/uploads/2015/06/1434742797peers-article-draft.gif" />